QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/files/gen.md

     hash = prime * hash + (int) (doubleTLB ^ (doubleTLB >>> 32));
     // if attr is a float
     hash = prime * hash + Float.floatToIntBits(attr);
-    // if attribute is a int
+    // if attr is an int
     hash = prime * hash + attr;
-    // if attribute is an object
+    // if attr is an object
     hash = prime * hash + (attr == null ?
 0 : attr.hashCode());

     return hash;